-Over the past ten years, is seen a growing interest in using technology to reduce the ammonia emission in livestock housing.
 The environmental technologies are closely related to the expansion of the livestock production.
-Due to the enlargement of the animal production, the farmer will be met by a statutory environmental requirements implemented in the Environmental Approval Act for Livestock Holdings (BEK no 1467 af 06/12/2018), The emission reducing technology will, for some farmers, be chosen as an opportunity to reduce the ammonia emission.
-The farmers apply for an Environmental Approval for livestock farming, which include information on, which environmental technologies are planned to be implemented to achieve the reduction of ammonia emission, as well as information regarding the expected reduction effect and the number of animals placed in the housing with the respective environmental technology.
+Due to the enlargement of the animal production, the farmer will be met by a statutory environmental requirements implemented in the Environmental Approval Act for Livestock Holdings (BEK no 1467 af 06/12/2018).
+For some farmers, the emission reducing technology will be chosen as an opportunity to reduce the ammonia emission.
+The farmers apply for an Environmental Approval for livestock farming and include information on, which environmental technologies are planned to be implemented to achieve the reduction of ammonia emission, as well as information regarding the expected reduction effect and the number of animals placed in the housing with the respective environmental technology.
 This Environmental Approvals Register for livestock farming is administrated by the Danish Environmental Protection Agency.
+This register also include information on air cleaning system, but these data is still in processing, and thus the reducing effect is not yet included in the inventory.